SS3D: End2End Self-Supervised 3D from Web Videos: Experiments

 \subsection{Ablation: each component matters}

-Table~\ref{table:ablation_parallax_curr_kitti_nyu} decomposes the full pipeline and provides two key takeaways.
-First, naïve web-scale mixing alone is not sufficient: pretraining on YouTube-8M without the proposed stabilization mechanisms yields limited gains, consistent with the instability shown earlier.\\ Second, performance improves monotonically as we add the components that correspond directly to our story: the unified estimator (+U), distillation (+D), and finally MVS-based filtering and curriculum (Full).
+Tab.~\ref{table:ablation_parallax_curr_kitti_nyu} decomposes the full pipeline and shows that performance improves monotonically as we add our proposed components: the unified estimator (+U), distillation (+D), and finally MVSP-based filtering and curriculum (Full).
 Importantly, improvements are visible both in zero-shot transfer (ZS) and after fine-tuning (FT), demonstrating that our method is not merely “more data,” but rather a recipe that makes web-scale SfM training reliable.

+We evaluate the effect of our MVSP-based curriculum in isolation using a standard SfM-based reprojection baseline (ResNet-50, trained in-domain on KITTI).
+Importantly, we do not use any other component of SS3D (no unified depth–pose–in\-trinsics transformer, no experts, no distillation).
+The only change is to replace uniform sampling with our MVSP-based curriculum, which prioritizes high-parallax frame pairs early in training and gradually includes lower-parallax pairs.
+Even on top of a strong baseline \cite{hariat2025improved}, the curriculum yields consistent improvements.
+Tab.~\ref{tab:mvs_curriculum} presents the results of this study.
+We compare three strategies: the original baseline without any sampling strategy, a simple heuristic that only selects frame pairs with high parallax, and our full curriculum.The results highlight several observations.

+First, simply selecting frame pairs with high parallax (\textit{Strong Parallax only}) does not improve performance.
+In fact, it degrades both the depth error (AbsRel) and the accuracy metric ($\delta_1$).
+This suggests that restricting training to only large-parallax pairs reduces the diversity of training examples.
+In contrast, our full curriculum improves performance over the baseline.
+It reduces the depth error and slightly increases the accuracy.
+These results indicate that gradually introducing different levels of parallax during training provides better supervision and leads to more stable learning.

+Tab.~\ref{tab:expert_ablation} further quantifies the role of experts and distillation: increasing the number of experts improves downstream fine-tuning performance, consistent with the hypothesis that experts reduce cross-domain interference during pretraining and that distillation successfully consolidates these domain-specific cues into a single student.
+Marginal improvements were observed above 5 experts, on top of computational resources constraints.